Order Certified Copies of Vital Records

 Submit Request Online

-To order a birth record or military discharge (DD-214) online you must do both of the following:
+To order a birth record or military discharge (DD-214) online you must:

 To order death, marriage or business name records online you must: